About-France.comUpland & mountain France a general overview

 Aubrac The western Massif Central includes essentially includes the inland part of the Dordogne, the north of Quercy, and Limousin the area round the city of Limoges.
 In many respects, this is like southern England on a larger scale - which is probably why like neighbouring Dordogne it is so popular with British second-home owners.
 The climate is warmer and sunnier than further north, the hills are higher, and the rivers bigger than in southern England; but the western side of the Massif Central catches the rain blowing in from the Atlantic, and remains relatively green for most of the summer.
 This region is famous for its gastronomy, its historic castles and "bourgs" (fortified rural towns), and its very attractive countryside.

-The central and eastern Massif Central includes the mountains of the Auvergne (photo left), and the other mountain areas between Auvergne and the Rhone valley.
-This is part of wild France.
-In 2003, the Auvergne was France's fastest growing region in terms of tourism, but this is largely due to the fact that until recently, its massive potential was virtually undeveloped.
-And even if the region is becoming appreciated for its true value (The Sunday Times called it "France's best kept secret" in 2003) Auvergne remains a region where you can really get away from the crowds.
-The small city of Le Puy en Velay is remarkable for its mediaeval churches perched on outcrops of volcanic rock.
+The central and eastern Massif Central includes the mountains of the Auvergne , the large upland plateau of the Larzac, (photo left), and the other mountain areas between Auvergne and the Rhone valley, notably the Cévennes.
+This is part of wild France, and its tourist potential remains surprisingly undeveloped.
+And even if the region is becoming appreciated for its true value (The Sunday Times once called Auvergne "France's best kept secret" ) this remains a region where you can really get away from the crowds.
+The small city of Le Puy en Velay is remarkable for its medieval churches perched on outcrops of volcanic rock.
 The upper Allier valley offers great opportunities for relaxing holidays in an area rich in heritage, wildlife and culture.

-With peaks at over 6000 ft, the Monts d'Auvergneare the highest points in central France.
-In this region there is plenty of good hill walking, as well as other activities on the area's fast flowing rivers.
+With peaks at over 6000 ft, the Monts d'Auvergne are the highest points in central France.
+In this region, the largest volcanic area in Europe, there is plenty of good hill walking, as well as other activities on the area's fast flowing rivers.
 This region is also drier and sunnier in summer than the western Massif Central, and less touristic too, largely because it has not yet been "discovered;" it is a region rich in history and culture, with fortified castles, old churches and historic towns, as well as being very beautiful, with many hiking trails and its deep river valleys ideal for river sports.
-In the south-east of the Massif Central, the Ardèche area, with its arid hills and sunny valleys, offers a foretaste of Provence.
+In the south-east of the Massif Central, the Ardèche area, with its arid hills and sunny valleys, and the Cévennes, offer a foretaste of Provence.

 Access from the UK: motorway via Paris or Rouen.
 Flights to St. Etienne, Clermont Ferrand, Limoges or Rodez.